Jamaican Opportunity

 6. What should I pack?

-• A few t-shirts and a pair of shorts just to wear around after the clinic
+* A couple tee-shirts and a pair of shorts just to wear around after the clinic

 7. How do I bring enough sunscreen if I have to pack in a carry-on?